 Our consultants can help you to make a decision and appraise the values of those objects you want to be included in coverage.
 Furthermore, it is part of our service to monitor the market for you (insurance comparison, comparison of underwriters) and to find the best suitable solution with the most favorable conditions.

 Extended coverages which are common in the market and often taken out by corporate clients include: storm and hail, water pipe damage, vehicle impact, smoke and sonic bang, burglary, vandalism and robbery.
-A distinction must be made between property damage insurances (for short: PD) and business interruption insurances (for short: BI).
+Within the scope of other EC covers, you can additionally insure your property against natural hazards and other risks.
+In this respect, a distinction must be made between property damage insurances (for short: PD) and business interruption insurances (for short: BI).
 Both types of cover are not always market standard.

 Storms and severe weather events have increased in recent years.
 Consequently, damage resulting from natural hazards features more and more in our corporate claims processing statistics.
 Storms which have raging across the country in the last couple of years caused widespread destruction such as trees falling on cars or roofs being ripped off houses and halls; in some regions no car or building was spared from hailstones in the size of an egg.